aakshay001/OIBSIP/README.md

 ![image](https://user-images.githubusercontent.com/91726340/223084244-e559a3d6-0e3d-4625-b2d2-245337ec5d9d.png)

 ## About
-This is a repository for the projects during the Data Science internship at Oasis Infobyte.
+This is a repository for the projects completed during the Data Science internship at Oasis Infobyte.

 The projects are as follows: